 - Add eggs in one at a time.

-- Whisk flour and baking powder together, add in sections alternatively with eggnog until combined
+- Whisk flour and baking powder together, add in sections alternatively with eggnog until combined.

-- Bake until toothpick comes out clean.
+- Bake until a toothpick comes out clean.

 - Melt butter, brown sugar and syrup with salt until sugar dissolves.